Selling at a Property Auction

 5. Selling at a property auction - Manage early offers

 During the marketing period, our auction experts will log all interest and enquiries and maintain close contact with potential buyers and sellers, reporting on any offers made prior to auction day.
 You can accept offers made ahead of auction day.
-Offers will be sent in writing, by fax or by e-mail to the auctioneer.
+Offers will be sent in writing or by e-mail to the auctioneer.
 You are under no obligation to withdraw the property from the auction until contracts have been exchanged.

 6. Selling at a property auction - Set a reserve price

 Prior to selling at a property auction, a reserve price will need to be agreed.
 This is the lowest price you are prepared to accept for your property, and the auctioneer will not be authorised to sell below this level.
 It is important the reserve price is set at a realistic and achievable level.
-The auction house won’t submit a reserve price that is unrealistically high, because they aim to sell the property fast, usually within four weeks.

 7. Selling property at auction - Auction day